 This year it may not have been a goal but Ashley’s husband, Bryan, was with us and had never seen a moose.
 Yesterday we went out to Mt.
 Washington to register and saw our moose.
 Maybe it was a good sign.

 We arrived at the site amid excitement.
 We parked and unloaded my bike.
-One rider borrowed my pump (unprepared) and another asked if we had an extra wheel (not a tube — but a wheel).
+One rider borrowed my pump (he was unprepared) and another asked if we had an extra wheel (not a tube — but a wheel).

 I still had one nagging thought.
 On Tuesday I played Ultimate (Frisbee) with the normal gang of lunchtime idiots on the Mall in Washington, D.C.
-On what should have been a normal play, Rich Preston, an overly large person who is built more like Big Bird than an Ultimate player, somehow got his knee up into my quadricep.
+On what should have been a normal play, Rich Preston, an overly large person (big bone – not fat) who is built more like Big Bird than an Ultimate player, somehow got his knee up into my quadriceps.
 I instantly went down.
-Months of training and years of dreams flashed before my eyes as I felt an sharp pain and could not walk.
+Months of training and years of dreams flashed before my eyes as I felt a sharp pain and could not walk.

 We spent a few minutes chatting and checking the bike.
-Ashley gave me a hug and she and Bryan got in line to drive to the top before the gate closed at 8:00 a.m.
-I rode a little in the grass, circling them, then finally headed up and across the road and joined about 50 others riding loops in the parking lot across the highway.
+Ashley gave me a hug and she and Bryan got in line to drive to the top before the road was closed at 8:00 a.m.
+I rode a little in the grass, circling them, then finally headed up and across the road and joined about 50 others riding loops in the parking lot at the Glen House across the highway.

 Four groups lined up at the start.
 The first was the Top Notch group included defending champions and pro riders.
 One was Anthony Colby, a rider with Colavita/Sutter Home racing team.
 The announcer told everyone that Anthony would win the race.
 Talk about incentives for the challengers.

 The remaining groups were lined up by age.
-Second were the 20 and 30 year olds.
-Third was the 40-44 year old group.
+The second was the 20 and 30-year-olds.
+The third was the 40-44-year-old group.
 The last group was 45+ — the old group.
 I took my place at the end of this largest group.
 I was literally the last person to start.